 - Attend a special course or training (e.g. Post-Harvest Disease Workshop at UC Davis; presentation skills workshop, grant writing workshops, etc)

-Applicants must be an APS member in good standing and in enrolled in a graduate program or postdoctoral program.
-Students who receive an Education Award last year, will not be eligible the next award cycle.
+Applicants must be an APS student member in good standing and in enrolled in a graduate program or postdoctoral program.
+Students who received an Education Award last year, will not be eligible the next award cycle.

 Letter of Intent